Responsive Ad Slot

 Those who questioned the transfer said PhilHealth is mandated to meet the objectives of universal health care of expanding the scope and coverage of health benefits to members, so its allocated funds should be used solely for this reason.

-They said the P89.9 billion deemed to have been “unspent funds” had come from the premiums or contributions of members, and are meant to benefit indirect contributors like senior citizens, persons with disabilities, indigents, 4Ps beneficiaries, and those without the capacity to pay..
+They said the P89.9 billion deemed to have been “unspent funds” had come from the premiums or contributions of members, and should benefit indirect contributors like senior citizens, persons with disabilities, indigents, 4Ps beneficiaries, and those without the capacity to pay..

 “Instead of addressing inefficiencies and waste within the budget, the government is accommodating untimely and wasteful public projects, which could only be beneficial to a select few precisely by raiding PhilHealth’s funds,” said the statement.